Grace your necks with these super fun jewel-shaped pieces!

 The brand aims to share spiritual energy and cultural heritage through handcrafted pieces.

-Crafted by Tibetans, these artisans utilize traditional techniques to craft each piece,
+Crafted by Tibetans, these artisans utilise traditional techniques to craft each piece,

 Ensuring that the jewellery embodies the spiritual essence of the region.